Find Out Your Best Course of Action with Einstein Discovery

-- Create Story: Set the Goal to your story (let’s try to maximize Opportunity Amount in this example).
-You can choose to maximize or minimize a value or to aim to a true or false value on a checkbox
+- Create Story: Set the Goal for your story (let’s try to maximise the Opportunity Amount in this example).
+You can choose to maximise or minimise a value or to aim for a true or false value on a checkbox

 - Story Type: Choose from two options: get only Insights, which is a quicker approach, or choose to create also Predictions in addition to Insights.

 - Setup Options: You are given an option to let Salesforce Einstein Discovery choose the fields relevant to the goal — or you can manually select the fields.
 Einstein Discovery makes the best guess of what fields actually have an influence on the Story.
 However, if a user understands the data well enough, they might want to choose the fields manually.